 - Usually working with a team of professionals.

-Why is the ICL department in the CEHHS the best place to start?
+Why is the ICL department in the COE the best place to start?

-The University of Memphis is now offering a 5 course and practicum sequence at the graduate level that will allow students to qualify to sit for a national board certification in behavior analysis.
+The University of Memphis is now offering an eight course plus practicum sequence at the graduate level that will allow students to qualify to sit for a national board certification in behavior analysis.
 This program is the only program approved by the Behavior Analysis Certification Board in the Midsouth.
 Moreover, it is one of a handful of programs in the world that offer a practicum approved by the Behavior Analysis Certification Board.